guimauvedigital/kourier/README.md

 * **Pure Kotlin Implementation** with no dependency on the Java client or other library.
 * **Coroutines-first** design, allowing better integration with Kotlin's concurrency model and asynchronous consuming.
 * **Multiplatform support** allows compatibility with JVM but also Native targets.
+* **Robustness** with automatic recovery and reconnection logic, making it resilient to network issues and protocol errors.

 ## Modules

 * `amqp-core`: Core AMQP 0.9.1 protocol implementation, including frames and encoding/decoding logic.
 * `amqp-client`: High-level AMQP client built on top of `amqp-core`, providing connection management, channel handling, and basic operations like publishing and consuming messages.
+* `amqp-client-robust`: Adds automatic recovery and reconnection logic to the `amqp-client`, making it more resilient to network issues and protocol errors, inspired by [aio-pika](https://github.com/mosquito/aio-pika)'s robust client.

-Most of the time you will only need the `amqp-client` module, which depends itself on `amqp-core`.
+Most of the time you will only need the `amqp-client` module, which depends itself on `amqp-core`, or the `amqp-client-robust` module which depends on both `amqp-client` and `amqp-core` if you want automatic recovery features.

 ## Installation